 They were so tempting!
 They looked so cute, like little pink (albeit hairy) shrimps right in a row!

-Then, as if I was possessed with some foreign spirit, all reason escaping me, I reached out and grabbed his toes.
+As if I was possessed with some foreign spirit, all reason escaping me, I reached out and grabbed his toes.

 Without flinching he yanked his foot from my grasp, and launched into another song.